67hz/vim-lldb/README.md

 Verifying Python Support
 ------------------------

 This plugin leverages the `LLDB` module which requires Python support on the host system.
-The plugin will launch the debugger instance in a built-in terminal using `python` as the interpreter.
-This should be [overridden](#customization) to point to the host's Python path if it is something other than `python`.
+The plugin will launch the debugger instance in a built-in terminal using LLDB's `Python path as the interpreter.

+Internally, the plugin uses the result of:

+    $> lldb -b -o "script import sys; print(sys.executable)"

+    (lldb) script import sys; print(sys.executable)
+    /usr/bin/python3

+to determine the path to the Python interpreter.
+If `LLDB` is not available on the host via `lldb`, override `g:lldb_path` in your `.vimrc` accordingly.

+Additionally, the `g:lldb_python_interpreter_path` can be [overridden](#customization) to point to the host's Python path.

 If Vim warns that it is unable to load vim-lldb on launch, there may be mismatched versions of Python running between `LLDB` and the system Python interpreter.
 Versions must match exactly.